shuklak13/Amazon_Product_Quality/README.md

 Sentiment analysis is performed by the [Textblob](http://textblob.readthedocs.io/en/dev/index.html) package, which wraps around the [pattern](https://www.clips.uantwerpen.be/pages/pattern-en#sentiment) package created by the CLiPS research center at the University of Antwerp.
 The sentiment analysis is performed by assigning a sentiment polarity to every adjective in the text and averaging all of the adjective sentiments.
 This is a very simple model; more advanced models could be trained and tested on [the Amazon Reviews for Sentiment Analysis dataset](https://www.kaggle.com/bittlingmayer/amazonreviews).
 For simplicity, we assume that Textblob's false positive rate and false negative rate are approximately equal, so that the predicted rating for any given product is not impacted by errors in Textblob's sentiment prediction.

 [The original paper](https://dl.acm.org/citation.cfm?id=2492556) uses a much more involved ensemble sentiment analysis algorithm that we excluded in our model due to time constraints.
 The original paper also has an involved data cleaning phase that filters out brands and users with very few posts, as well as users with too many posts (spammers).
 We did not include this phase.

+### Challenges faced

+1) There are many ways to represent the relation among Users and Social brand. (compares the model with several relations)
+2) The accuracy of sentiment identification of social media is crucial.
+3) Due to volume of data, data quality and efficiency of inference is another big challenge. (filter out noisy data and spam users)

 ![Probability of MCMC](https://github.com/shuklak13/Amazon_Product_Quality/blob/master/images/PGM.JPG)